r9729104234/Emotion-Aware-Transformer-Encoder-for-Empathetic-Dialogue-Generation/README.md

 Experimentation on the benchmark Facebook AI empathetic dialogue dataset confirms the efficacy of our model from the higher BLEU-4 scores achieved for the generated responses, as compared to existing methods.
 Emotionally intelligent virtual agents are now a reality and inclusion of affect as a modality in all human-machine interfaces is foreseen in the immediate future.

+# If using this code, please cite our paper as:
+# Goel, Raman, Seba Susan, Sachin Vashisht, and Armaan Dhanda.
+"Emotion-Aware Transformer Encoder for Empathetic Dialogue Generation."
+In 2021 9th International Conference on Affective Computing and Intelligent Interaction Workshops and Demos (ACIIW), pp. 1-6.
+IEEE, 2021.